 Today, Ashey remains a quiet backwater, trains stop by request and its an ideal place for a picnic or a ramble off into the countryside; but don’t expect any mod-cons, this is rural Wight at its best!

-When the Ryde & Newport Railway opened on Monday 20th December 1875, the station at Haven Street was incomplete and its location was of little consequence to the operation of the line.
+When the Ryde & Newport Railway opened in 1875, the station at Haven Street was incomplete and its location was of little consequence to the operation of the line.
 Even by 1876, work was still not complete and when eventually finished it comprised no more than a collection of wooden shacks on a single platform, its not surprising that the rural backwater serving Hethenstrete (road of the heathens) barely got a mention in timetables.

-In 1926, the station took on a new lease of life as an island platform and station building was constructed.
-This reason for this investment was the provision of a more convenient place to cross trains between Ryde and Newport.
-The old loops at Ashey and Whippingham were closed and staff drastically reduced.
+In 1926, the station took on a new lease of life when a new island platform and station building were constructed.
+Haventstreet was a more convenient place to cross trains between Ryde and Newport which enabled the old loops at Ashey and Whippingham to be closed.

 The ‘new’ building at Haven Street is that which you see to-day, it’s a single story structure designed to be operated by a single man.
 The signal-box doubles as the booking office and is located to one end, the central portion is a waiting room whose quarry tiled floor is evidence that the front of this area was once open to the weather before being enclosed in the 1930’s.
 At the far end of the building are the toilets, the ladies are led off the waiting area, gentlemen have to brave the elements on their way to the flat roofed extension … although it was always thus in the original plans.